programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 To critically engage with digital sources, historians must see them as part of broader systems shaping their preservation and interpretation.
 Reverse engineering is key to developing digital literacy, enabling researchers to deconstruct digital objects, uncover hidden mechanisms, and analyse their structures.
 This approach deepens understanding of how digital materials are created, stored, and manipulated, helping assess their authenticity and historical significance.
 A lesson on reverse engineering bridges this gap by teaching historians how to analyse software, databases, video games, and other digital-born objects—revealing their underlying structures, assumptions, and hidden functionalities.

+File structures and formats are especially interesting from a historical malware research perspective.
+One of the first computer viruses discovered in the wild, the Elk Cloner virus spread by attaching itself to a disk’s boot sector and activated whenever the infected disk was inserted into an Apple II computer.[^13] Around the same time, in early hacking culture, steganography — the art of hiding code or messages in images — also became a popular topic on message boards.[^14] If you want to dive deeper into file structures and formats, check out the work of Ange Albertini, a well-known reverse engineer who explores unusual file formats.
+His presentation, "Funky File Formats," at the chaos communication congress explores the concept of polyglot files—single files that are valid under multiple formats simultaneously.
+This exploration reveals how such files can function differently depending on the application interpreting them, offering unique insights into file format manipulation.
+Building upon this, Albertini developed Mitra, a tool designed to assist in crafting files that conform to multiple format specifications, streamlining the process of creating complex polyglots.
+Additionally, his Corkami project offers a comprehensive collection of hex patterns that illustrate various file format structures and anomalies, serving as a valuable reference for understanding the binary composition of different file types.
+For us digital Historians, it is essential to understand digital media artifacts as a structured or sometimes seemingly unstructured pile of binary data.
+One of the first jobs we do is to try to understand the underlying structure of those files.
+Engaging with resources like the Corkami project can deepen your understanding of file formats and uncover the hidden complexities within digital files, enhancing your skills in reverse engineering and digital archaeology.​

 Reverse engineering is often misunderstood, with many questioning its purpose and value.
 However, understanding what reverse engineering entails and why it matters is essential for appreciating its significance, especially as a contemporary historian analysing old software pieces.

 At its core, reverse engineering involves deconstructing a finished product to understand how it was made—a process that essentially takes the original engineering process and runs it in reverse.
 This process allows for the discovery of design principles, coding techniques, and creative decisions that went into the original creation.